Music of Togo: Popular music

 Bella Bellow is Togo's best-known musician, and is often compared with South Africa's Miriam Makeba.
 Her career began after representing her country in 1966 at the Dakar Arts Festival.
 She began a career singing love-oriented ballads in 1969, when she worked with Togolese-French producer Gérard Akueson and soon appeared on French national radio and then the prestigious Olympia Music Hall.
 She toured across much of the world before dying in a car accident in 1973, just after recording the hit collaboration with Manu Dibango "Sango Jesus Christo".
 In Bellow's wake came a wave of female singers, including Mabah, Afia Mala, Fifi Rafiatou and Ita Jourias.
 Other musicians include Jimi Hope.
 Hope is known for politically incisive lyrics and an innovative rock-based style.

 Hip hop is on the rise, and 2003 saw the first Togo hip hop awards ceremony.

+The group Toofan, founded in 2005 in the capital city of Lomé, is popular across Africa and Europe.
+Toofan plays a musical style they call "Ogbragada", a combination of Rap and Urban music.
+They have toured across Africa, Europe, North America, and the Caribbean.
+The group popularized a dance called "Gweta" Toofan has been recognized for their philanthropic and charitable initiatives in Togo.

+Folk metal scene of Togo, counts one band under the name Arka'n Asrafokor.